soundpress/RulesOfNYC/docs/c07/index.rst

    (11) A copy of all permits or other authorizations to construct or operate required under local and state laws and regulations, including the New York State Environmental Conservation Law and Title six of the NYCRR or its successor;

    (12) A surety bond or an irrevocable letter of credit in a sum to be determined by the Commissioner of Sanitation.
-This sum shall not exceed the estimated cost to the Department of the removal of all solid waste and material defined in paragraph (b) of the definition of "solid waste" set forth in § 4-01 of this subchapter, from the transfer station, in the event that such removal becomes necessary and the permittee fails to remove such solid waste and material.
+This sum shall not exceed the estimated cost to the Department of the removal of all solid waste and material defined in paragraph (b) of the definition of "solid waste" set forth in 16 RCNY § 4-01, from the transfer station, in the event that such removal becomes necessary and the permittee fails to remove such solid waste and material.
 A bond shall be executed by the applicant and a surety authorized to conduct business within the State of New York and approved by the Commissioner and, in the case of an irrevocable letter of credit, such letter of credit shall be issued by a financial institution authorized to conduct business within the State of New York.
 Such bond or letter of credit shall name the Department as obligee.
 The face amount of the bond or letter of credit shall be based on the size of the transfer station and the volume and nature of the material to be removed.
 The Commissioner of Sanitation may from time to time review the adequacy of such surety bond or letter of credit and thereafter require an applicant or permittee to obtain an increase in the amount of the bond or irrevocable letter of credit not to exceed the estimated cost of the removal of such solid waste and material.
 The Commissioner may authorize an applicant to provide other security, including cash, if the Commissioner finds that compliance with the bond or letter of credit requirement is not reasonably possible and the public interest would be served by such authorization.
 A surety bond issued pursuant to this subsection shall not expire until six months have elapsed after the revocation, surrender, expiration or other termination of the permit;

    (13) The names, addresses, and dates of operation of any solid waste management facility or related businesses, currently or previously owned or operated by the applicant, or any principal of the applicant, such as private carting companies, other types of non-putrescible solid waste transfer stations, and putrescible solid waste transfer stations, whether or not located in New York City;